koeves/litstudy-pat/README.md

 Matching problem $`mp_1`$ is complete with respect to
 $`\sigma = \{z \mapsto 0\}`$, however $`mp_2`$ is incomplete since there exists no $`\sigma`$ such that $`\text{even}(x)^\sigma = 0`$.
-The set of pattern problems describing this program would be:
+The set of pattern problems describing this program would be, where $`z`$ stands for some constructor ground term:
 ``` math
 P = \{\{\{(\text{even}(z), \text{even}(0))\}, \{(\text{even}(z), \text{even}(s(x)))\}, \{(\text{even}(z), \text{even}(s(s(x))))\}\}\}
 ```